CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

-# Kubecost Aggregator
+# nOps Aggregator

-Aggregator is the primary query backend for Kubecost.
-It is enabled in all configurations of Kubecost.
-In a default installation, it runs within the cost-analyzer pod, but in a multi-cluster installation of Kubecost, some settings must be changed.
-Multi-cluster Kubecost uses the [Federated ETL](federated-etl.md) configuration without Thanos (replacing the [Federator](federated-etl.md#other-components) component).
+Aggregator is the primary query backend for nOps.
+It is enabled in all configurations of nOps.
+In a default installation, it runs within the cost-analyzer pod, but in a multi-cluster installation of nOps, some settings must be changed.
+Multi-cluster nOps uses the [Federated ETL](federated-etl.md) configuration without Thanos (replacing the [Federator](federated-etl.md#other-components) component).

 {% hint style="info" %}
-Existing documentation for Kubecost APIs will use endpoints for non-Aggregator environments unless otherwise specified, but will still be compatible after configuring Aggregator.
+Existing documentation for nOps APIs will use endpoints for non-Aggregator environments unless otherwise specified, but will still be compatible after configuring Aggregator.
 {% endhint %}

 ## Configuring Aggregator